Nyholm/workshop-symfony-internals/Readme.md

 This workshop slowly builds a framework.

 This workshop requires you to be able to run standard Symfony 4 application.
 We use PHP 7.1+.

+Here is the slides for the presentation: https://www.slideshare.net/TobiasNyholm/symfony-internals-workshop

 ## Part 1